Generating C# from Class Diagram in Visual Studio?

 Preparation

-In order to follow and complete this tutorial, you must have Visual Paradigm installed, which can be downloaded from Visual Paradigm download page.
-Of course, you need Visual Studio ready, and with Visual Studio integration installed in advance.
-Finally, to make the tutorial easier to follow we are not going to describe every little step required to draw a class diagram in detail.
-We are assuming that you have the basic skills required to draw UML class diagram in Visual Paradigm.
+In order to follow and complete this tutorial, you must have Visual Paradigm installed, which can be downloaded from the Visual Paradigm download page.
+Of course, you also need Visual Studio, with the Visual Paradigm integration installed in advance.
+Finally, to make the tutorial easier to follow, we will not describe every minor step required to draw a class diagram in detail.
+We are assuming that you have the basic skills required to draw a UML class diagram in Visual Paradigm.

-1. Create a C# library project Map Viewer in Visual Studio.
+1. Create a C# library project named Map Viewer in Visual Studio.

 Create C# project